Critical and multicritical Lee-Yang fixed points in the local potential approximation: Summary and discussion

-The problem described above could be circumvented within an approximation in which $\eta$ depends on more than one parameter.
+The problem described above could be circumvented within an approximation in which $\eta$ depends on more than one parameter, e.g.\ including the real part of the potential or going to next-to-leading order in the derivative expansion.
 For example, keeping also the real part of the potential, we also have the $\l_2$ parameter, see \eqref{eq:eta-init}.
 And in a two- or higher-dimensional space of parameters the $i\vphi^{2n+1}$ fixed points could avoid each other even when their $\Delta_{\vph,n}$ cross each other.
+On the other hand, it is clear that staying within the pure-imaginary LPA', but choosing a different cutoff, would not affect this aspect of the problem, as the anomalous dimension would still depend on only one parameter.

 Nevertheless, although the argument above explains why we might expect problems for the $i\vphi^{2n+1}$ fixed points in the LPA', it does not explain the origin of the nonperturbative $i\vphi^{2n+1}_{\text{bis}}$ fixed points, and why the annihilation occurs with these new fixed points, rather than for example pairwise among the $i\vphi^{2n+1}$ ones, when they should cross each other.
 Only further study will clarify this issue.